 Dissolve the desired mass of IPTG in sterile distilled water on the day of administration, and stir with a stir bar for 5 minutes or until fully dissolved.

 Wrap the bottle with foil, and administer the IPTG water in a light-protected bottle.
 Replace twice a week.
-Provide the the same source of water to mice receiving 0 mM IPTG.
+Provide the same source of water to mice receiving 0 mM IPTG.

 After at least one week, sacrifice the mice, and analyze the expression of the gene of interest in the target tissue(s) using qRT-PCR, immunohistochemistry, and/or western blotting.